-III.
-GUIDELINES
+IV.
+GUIDELINES:

 - A. All reimbursable expenses must comply with established Eisenhower Medical Center (EMC) and Graduate Medical Education (GME) guidelines and regulations.
 Funds will be made available to all Resident/Fellow's at the beginning of their academic year.
 Receipts that fail to document acceptable expenses may be refused.
 Original receipts will not be returned.
 Each Resident/Fellow is allowed a maximum of \$2,500 annual education fund allowance for reimbursement of out-of pocket expenses.
-All items over \$500 must be pre-approved by the Director. - B. Resident/Fellow funds do not roll over from contract year to contract year.
-Reimbursement has to be made during the same fiscal year of purchase (EMC fiscal year runs 7/1-6/30) and turned in within the deadline that is set each year. - C. GME reserves the right, in its sole discretion, to deny reimbursement for any unreasonable expenses or any expenses lacking sufficient justification or documentation.
+All items over \$500 must be pre-approved by the Director.
+Except pre-approved items stated on allowable expenses. - B. Resident/Fellow funds do not roll over from contract year to contract year.
+Reimbursement has to be made during the same fiscal year of purchase (EMC fiscal year runs 7/1-6/30) and turned in within the deadline that is set each year. - C. GME reserves the right, in its sole discretion, to deny reimbursement for any unreasonable expenses or any expenses lacking sufficient justification or documentation. - D. Expenses for regional and national academic conferences will not be submitted until after they take place.
+Proof of attendance is required.